|

 • Use texture.
 Most people tend to think that kitchen shelves = glass or pottery based items.
 This makes sense since dishes are a traditional option for styling.
 However, add in more texture for interest.
 Items like baskets, plants, a stack of tea towels, metals, or wood cutting boards are great options to ramp up texture.

-If you prefer a minimalistic kitchen, it can feel challenging to styling kitchen shelves.
+If you prefer a minimalistic kitchen, it can feel challenging to style kitchen shelves.

 You will want them to remain practical, without overwhelming them with too much clutter.